OnekiDevs/oneki-ts/README.md

-# oneki-js
+# oneki-ts
-Module of Oneki Bot in JavaScript
+Module of Oneki Bot in TypeScript